Courseware for Licensing Custom Courseware Instructor-Led Training Articles and Tutorials Self-Study Courses About Us

 The Courseware Viewer

-Before you can perform the installation, you must first make sure you have a Java2 Runtime Environment (JRE) of at least version 1.4 installed on your computer.
+Before you can perform the installation, you must first make sure you have a Java Runtime Environment (JRE) of at least version 7 installed on your computer.

-Step One: Installing a Java2 Runtime Environment (JRE)
+Step One: Installing a Java Runtime Environment (JRE)

-You can skip this step if you are sure that your computer already has a Java2 Runtime Environment (JRE) or Java2 Software Development Kit (JSDK) with a version number of 1.4 or later.
+You can skip this step if you are sure that your computer already has a Java Runtime Environment (JRE) or Java Development Kit (JDK) with a version number of 7 or later.

-You can download and install the latest JRE from the Sun website.
+You can download and install the latest JRE from the Oracle website.
 Please click the link below and follow the instructions to download and install the most recent, non-beta JRE.

 Java Download Page